 If you were to ask me what my favorite city in the world was – besides, LA, of course – Mexico City would be somewhere in my top 3 choices.
 I have always loved visiting Mexico, but Mexico City is on a whole other level of culture, fun, and beauty.
-The Mexico most of us are familiar with are the typical beachside towns, where you hardly even get to experience the actual towns outside what ever resort you might be enjoying.
+The Mexico most of us are familiar with are the typical beachside towns, where you hardly even get to experience the actual towns outside whatever resort you might be enjoying.
 Mexico City is bustling, it’s sprawling, it’s eclectic and its popularity amongst travelers only seems to be growing.
-It may be another big city – in fact, it’s the largest city in the world – but there is absolutely no where on earth quite like it in my opinion.
+It may be another big city – in fact, it’s the largest city in North America and the 3rd largest in the world – but there is absolutely nowhere on earth quite like it in my opinion.

 I did my fair share of research before my recent trip to Mexico City, I have had several friends go before me who gave me the full rundown.
 If you’re looking to visit Mexico City soon, here’s what you need to know:

 - Prepare for the high altitude.
 Mexico City is about 7500 ft above sea level, and it can affect you if you’re not used to it like most us Angelenos!

 - There are two airports in Mexico City, make sure you remember that when scheduling your flights and pickups/dropoffs

 - Get money from a bank ATM for a lower exchange rate.
 Most people/places will take American dollars, but try not to use them if you can avoid it.
 Pesos or credit cards are definitely best.

 - Take Ubers!
 For convenience, safety and reliability reasons.
 (Do not taxi.)

 - And speaking of driving, traffic in CDMX is LEGENDARY.
 You thought LA was bad?
 Wait till you try getting across town at rush hour!
 Just be aware is all!